gpuopenanalytics/pynvml/README.md

     - Added filter parameters on DeviceQuery to match query api in nvidia-smi
     - Added filter parameters on XmlDeviceQuery to match query api in nvidia-smi
     - Added integer enumeration for filter strings to reduce overhead for performance monitoring.
     - Added loop(filter) method with async and callback support
+-   Version 8.0.1
+    - Restructuring directories into two packages (pynvml and nvidia_smi)
+    - Adding initial tests for both packages
+    - Some name-convention cleanup in pynvml

 Copyright